frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 to be loaded.

 __Purpose__
-It loads a knn model stored previously from the specified file (having little-endian binary data).
 Currently this method is not supported for NearestNeighbors.
+It is simply kept in NearestNeighbors module to maintain uniform interface for all estimators in frovedis.

 __Return Value__
-It simply raises an AttributeError Exception.
+It simply raises an AttributeError.

 ### 11. debug_print()

 __Purpose__
-It shows the target model information on the server side user terminal.
-It is mainly used for debugging purpose.
 Currently this method is not supported for NearestNeighbors.
+It is simply kept in NearestNeighbors module to maintain uniform interface for all estimators in frovedis.

 __Return Value__
-It simply raises an AttributeError Exception.
+It simply raises an AttributeError.

 ### 12. release()